Sidcup Lapidary & Mineral Society

 Notice the thin red flake of Hematite in the bottom right corner of the photograph.

-time forming a firework display inside a crystal of amethyst from the Tamil
+forming a firework display inside a crystal of amethyst from the Tamil Nadu

 These inclusions have two immisible liquids and a central gas bubble.